midl-dev/polkadot-k8s/README.md

 A simple way is to populate a file called `terraform.tfvars` in the terraform folder.

-This file is in `.gitignore`, however make sure to never commit it.

 NOTE: `terraform.tfvars` is not recommended for a production deployment.
 See [production hardening](docs/production-hardening.md).

 ### Network (libp2p) keys